How to Create an Emotional Branding Strategy & Brand Examples

 This way, the employees feel accountable and responsible; they have this welcoming feel even before you step inside their store.

-2 – From products or service to making it an experience
+2 – From products or services to make it an experience

 It is not just giving or providing customers with the product or service.

-It is more on what did they experience.
+It is more about what did they experience.

 What did it make them feel?

-Did they have fun, did it make them feel special, and did it get them jumping in excitement?
+Did they have fun, make them feel special, and get them jumping in excitement?

 A consumer would support your service and products if you make them feel extraordinary.

 Have you ever wondered why some companies charge so much for their services or products?

 Because it is not the goods or service itself, you pay for the experience.

 In online shopping, from the website to when the product is in your hands, did you think they delivered an excellent customer experience?